Tai O Fishing Village: Our Favorite Things to See & Do

 Here are our top recommendations for places to stay in Tai O fishing village if we were planning our trip today.

-Another good budget/midrange option.
-Tai O Inn-By-the-Sea is a quiet and cozy vacation home for rent on the northern end of town overlooking the harbor.
+Vacation Home Tai O Inn-By-the-Sea is a quiet and cozy vacation home for rent on the northern end of town overlooking the harbor.

-4. Walk to 17th-Century Yeung Hau Temple
+Walk to a 17th-Century Temple

 The central fishing village of Tai O is certainly interesting, but there’s plenty to do around the village as well.